 - Step 6: The designer sources photos, line art, videos, audio, and other media with marketing input.

 - Step 7: Our production team produces the piece in Ceros.
 Often, this happens collaboratively with two or more team members working in tandem in the Studio.
+You can import your design file directly from Photoshop, Illustrator, or Sketch, right into Ceros.

 - Step 8: The content creator and designer provide feedback on the build.
 The lead gen person can go in and insert analytics and other tracking in the Studio as well.